HarryLovesCode/Vulkan-API-Book/chap02/chap02.md

 - `pAllocator` controls host memory allocation.
 - `pInstance` points a `VkInstance` handle in which the resulting instance is returned.

-Notice this returns a `VkResult`.
-This value is used for many function calls in Vulkan to indicate failure during execution of the function body.
+You'll want to note two things.
+First, we're not going to use `pAllocator`.
+Instead, we'll pass in `NULL` for this argument.
+Second, the call to this function returns a `VkResult`.
+This value is used for many function calls in Vulkan.
+It will tell us if we were successful, failed, or if something else happened.
 In this case, the value will tell us if the instance creation was successful or if it failed.

 **Usage for `vkCreateInstance`**: